-Ahhh, spring.
+Ahhh, summer.
 Finally!
-With the sunshine comes ample opportunities to have fun outside with your toddler.
+With most daycare and camp plans canceled this year, the sunshine brings new opportunities to entertain your toddler outside.
 Sometimes the most fun outdoor activities for toddlers are the simplest, and they only require a little planning.
-Here are 12 fun ways for you and your toddler to enjoy the spring outside.
+Here are 12 fun ways to maintain an active outdoor routine with your toddler this summer.

 1. Go camping—in your backyard

 If an all-out camping trip isn’t in the cards, set up a tent right in your backyard and sleep under the stars.
 With the comforts of home right inside, kids (especially younger ones) will feel at ease but will love the novelty of sleeping outdoors.

 2. Entertain artistry with sidewalk chalk

 Colorful and easy to clean up, sidewalk chalk can provide hours of creative fun.
 Give kids a prompt such as “draw a magical forest” or offer ideas for outlines, such as their hands or outdoor toys.